-The proposed Master Plan for the Site and surroundings includes the establishment of new roadways, a plan for 15 new high-rise buildings, three new public squares, and a commemorative neighbourhood park, within which the Christie Water Tower is proposed to be conserved.
-The commercial bank building at 2194 Lake Shore Boulevard West is proposed to be replaced with a landmark gateway building at the northeast corner of Park Lawn and Lake Shore.
+The proposed Master Plan includes the establishment of new roadways, a plan for 15 new high-rise buildings, two new public squares and a galleria, and a neighbourhood park, within which the Water Tower is proposed to be conserved.

+The commercial bank building at 2194 Lake Shore Boulevard West is proposed to be replaced with a building with a pedestrian-scaled streetwall at the northeast corner of Park Lawn and Lake Shore.

-The Master Plan responds to planned components of the City's upcoming Secondary Plan, which include a new GO transit station on Site, and a major new relief road for the Gardiner Expressway which would run along the Site's north edge.
-The infrastructural work for the construction of the relief road will necessitate the temporary removal of the Christie Water Tower and the regrading of the Site.
+The Master Plan responds to components of the City's upcoming Secondary Plan, which include a new GO transit station on Site, and a major new relief road ('Street A') for the Gardiner Expressway which would run along the Site's north edge.
+The regrading and infrastructure work associated with the construction of Street A will necessitate the temporary removal of the Water Tower.